Here are the most popular New Year’s Resolutions in 2023

 With inflation hitting highs it hasn’t in decades, this one shouldn’t come as a shock.
 According to some exerts, inflation rose about 6% in the past 12 months.
 But even without inflation, many people elect to tighten up their wallets in the new year.

 Coming off the holiday season, many will have seen family and friends they don’t usually get to spend time with.
-Why not carry that energy into next year, with a resolution to further your relationships?
+Why not carry that energy into the new year, with a resolution to further your relationships?
 As travel finally hits pre-pandemic levels, it seems as though many are.